mmamaev/timeboard/doc/source/making_a_timeboard.rst

 In this example there are two levels of organizers.

 On the outer level `seasonal` organizer partitions the frame into spans of 6 months each.
 The spans represent, alternatively, winter and summer seasons.
-The `structure` of this organizer, instead of containing patterns of labels, refers to other organizers.
+The `structure` of this organizer, instead of patterns of labels, contains other organizers.
 These inner level organizers, named `winter` and `summer`, are applied, in turns, to the spans produced by `seasonal` organizer as if they were whole frames.

 On the inner level, each season is partitioned into weeks by `winter` or `summer` organizer correspondingly.
 As the result, workshifts within the weeks of each season receive labels from the patterns specific for the seasons. ::